CHAOJICHENG5/ShuZhiQiHuang/README.md

 ## ⚡ Introduction

-**ShuZhi QiHuang (数智岐黄)** is a pioneering large language model specifically designed for **integrated Traditional Chinese Medicine (TCM) and Western Medicine** applications.
+**ShuZhi QiHuang (数智岐黄)** is a pioneering large language model specifically designed for **integrated Traditional Chinese Medicine (TCM) and Western Medicine** applications, developed by the **Innovation Center for AI and Drug Discovery, East China Normal University**.
 Our model employs a novel **dual-pathway approach** that combines biomedical knowledge with TCM classical literature through advanced fine-tuning and knowledge graph fusion techniques.

 ### Key Innovations